 Q: How do Earth’s surfaces stay warmer than the cold vacuum of outer space?

 A: By absorption of the extremely hot radiation from the Sun.
 We feel it when we stand outside on a sunny day.
-Our skin warms and emits radiation to the surrounding area.
+Our skin warms and emits radiation to the surrounding air.
 If it didn’t, we would continue to heat up.

 Q: What keeps ocean surface water from freezing?